lichtl/XIWeb/README.md

 This was done intentionally to prevent early testing and bug reporting.
 Although bug fixes are important, I do not want to be flooded with bugs at the very beginning of the project, and would rather wait until the system is more polished before requesting testers.

+This software requires at 'minimum' the following versions:

+PHP 5.5
+MySQL 5.5
+Apache2